ibm-cloud-docs/discovery/migrate-bwdn.md

 To move your queries from {{site.data.keyword.discoverynewsshort}} Original to the new {{site.data.keyword.discoverynewsshort}}, you need to modify all existing queries in the following ways:

 - Change the environment ID that the query is calling.
-The news environment name has been standardized across all {{site.data.keyword.discoveryshort}} service instances to:
+The news environment name has been standardized across all {{site.data.keyword.discoveryshort}} instances to:

   `system`

 - Change the collection ID that the query is calling.
-The news collection name has been standardized across all {{site.data.keyword.discoveryshort}} service instances to:
+The news collection name has been standardized across all {{site.data.keyword.discoveryshort}} instances to:

   `news`